Eigenvectors from Eigenvalues Sparse Principal Component Analysis (EESPCA): Results and discussion

 \subsection{Classification performance}

-As illustrated in Figure~\ref{fig:accuracy}, the EESPCA method has superior classification performance (as measured by balanced accuracy) relative to the other methods across the full range of simulation models with the difference particularly pronounced at low parameter values.
-As expected, the accuracy of all methods tends to increase as either $n$, $\rho$ or $b$ increase; improved performance at larger $p$ with $n$ fixed was unexpected.
-In contrast to EESPCA and SPC.1se, the accuracy of the SPC method plateaus and then declines at high parameter values.
-The TPower and rifle methods have similar performance which converges with EESPCA at higher parameter values (TPower is slightly more accurate than rifle at smaller parameter values).
+As illustrated in Figure~\ref{fig:accuracy}, the EESPCA method has superior classification performance (as measured by balanced accuracy) relative to the other methods across almost the full range of parameter values explored for the basic model.
+Performance of the EESPCA.cv and TPower methods was close to EESPCA with TPower having slightly better accuracy at large $n$ and large $\rho$.
+As expected, the accuracy of all methods tends to increase as either $n$, $\rho$ or $\beta$ increase; improved performance at larger $p$ with $n$ fixed was unexpected.
+Performance of the SPC and rifle methods approaches the EESPCA, EESPCA.cv and TPower methods at higher parameter values.
 The corresponding sensitivity (i.e., ability to assign zero loadings for variables with a zero population loading) and specificity (i.e., ability to assign a non-zero loading to variables with a non-zero population loading) values, shown in Figures~\ref{fig:sensitivity} and~\ref{fig:specificity}, provide more insight into the relative performance of the methods.
 Looking at the sensitivity plots in Figure~\ref{fig:sensitivity}, the SPC.1se method had almost perfect sensitivity, which is consistent with the fact that the SPC.1se method generates a much sparser solution than the SPC variant.
-The sensitivity plots also demonstrate that the poor balanced accuracy of the SPC method on higher parameter values is due largely to poor specificity, i.e, the SPC solution, which is driven by the minimization of reconstruction error, is insufficiently sparse at these parameter values.
-The specificity plots in Figure~\ref{fig:specificity} match the general trend in balanced accuracy, with the specificity for EESPCA and SPC quickly approaching 1 as parameter values are increased.
-In contrast, the SPC.1se method has much lower specificity, which is expected given the sparser solution generated by this approach.
-Overall, EESPCA is able to achieve high sensitivity and specificity for almost all simulation models.
+Sensitivity of the SPC, rifle and TPower methods was also very high.
+By contrast, the EESPCA and EESPCA.cv methods have lower sensitivity for this simulation model, although the sensitivity improves as sparsity decreases, i.e., a larger proportion of informative variables.
+As shown in Figure~\ref{fig:specificity}, EESPCA and EESPCA.cv methods have the best specificity across the range of simulated parameter values.
+As expected, the specificity for all evaluated methods increases as the parameter values increase.
+Relative to the other methods, SPC.1se has much lower specificity, which is expected given the sparser solution generated by this approach.